 That all said, no employees should ever have to have experienced a hostile workplace, whether that means discrimination, sexual harassment, offensive conduct from a supervisor or a coworker, or any kind of workplace harassment in the first place.
 A hostile work environment is not healthy and your work performance and life in general will suffer because of it.
 If you're a reasonable person, you will be taken seriously.

-You may want to look for new employment or at least speak to a supervisor within your company to talk about how to avoid a hostile workplace environment.
-But you also may want to consider reporting the hostility in order to help the next employee who will take your place if you do indeed leave and in order to help yourself cope with the aftermath of the affects.
+If you're in a hostile work environment, you may want to look for new employment or at least speak to a supervisor within your company to talk about how to improve the istuation.
+But you also may want to consider reporting the hostility in order to help the next employee who will take your place if you do indeed leave and in order to help yourself cope with the aftermath of the effects.

-According to The Balance, the law related to a hostile work environment is enforced by the Equal Employment Opportunity Commission (EEOC).
-"Harassment becomes unlawful when either the conduct becomes a requirement to continued employment (or if it affects an employee’s salary or status), or the conduct is considered hostile, abusive or intimidating."
-If you feel like your employment rights have been violated, you can file a charge of discrimination with the EEOC by mail, in person or by telephone.
-"You have to file your complaint within 180 days of the incident," The Balance reports.
-"There are some opportunities for extension, but it’s good to file as soon as possible."
+The law related to a hostile work environment is enforced by the Equal Employment Opportunity Commission (EEOC).
+If you feel like your employment rights have been violated, you can file a charge of discrimination with the EEOC by mail, in person or by telephone within 180 days of the incident with some exceptions.

 Then, if the EEOC is unable to solve your workplace problem within six months, or if you feel as if your case is not handled as well as you'd anticipated, you can contact a lawyer to discuss other possibilities thereafter.
 It's up to you to take these actions, especially if your problem is severe or pervasive.
 Fortunately, the employment law is on your side.